Courses tagged with "Economics & Finance" (333)

 Finance is simultaneously a way of thinking and a set of tools.
 Finance is everywhere.
 There are no prerequisites for this course except for a sense of curiosity and a positive attitude.
 However, a comfort level with algebra and numbers and an understanding of accounting (the language of business) will clearly help.
 We will, however, try to cover everything starting with fundamentals and highlight when there is a need to do some further work in specific subjects.

-This course introduces the principles of financial accounting, and will allow learners to demonstrate technical proficiency in the use of double-entry techniques, including the preparation and interpretation of basic financial statements for sole traders, partnerships and companies.
+For exams from 23rd September 2017, this course introduces the principles of financial accounting, and will allow learners to demonstrate technical proficiency in the use of double-entry techniques, including the preparation and interpretation of basic financial statements for sole traders, partnerships and companies.
 You will also learn how to:

 - Record, process and report business transactions